• Skip to main content

 s, j, a, t, p, m, d, c, h, r, n, i, b, f, g, k, -ck, o, l, e, sh, th, u, w, ch, wh, x, y, z, qu

-Remember that digraphs are two letters that make one sound.
+Remember that digraphs are two letters that represent one sound.
 The digraphs in the above list include -ck, sh, th, ch, and wh.
 “Qu” is technically a blend, but I usually include it with digraphs.

 As you are teaching the above letters and sounds, teach your students to read VC (vowel-consonant) words like am and if.
 Teach them to read CVC (consonant-vowel-consonant) words like cat and pig.
 Since they are learning digraphs, you will also teach them to read words like rack and chin.